Ken Batcher: Career and achievements

-He published several technical papers and owns 14 patents of his own.
+Batcher published several technical papers and owns 14 patents of his own.
 "He discovered two parallel sorting algorithms: the odd-even mergesort and the bitonic mergesort".
 He is also a discoverer of scrambling data method in a random access memory which allows accesses along multiple dimensions.
 These memories were used in the STARAN and the MPP parallel processors.

 Awards

-In 1980 he received an Arnstein Award presented by Goodyear Aerospace Corporation for technical achievement.
+In 1980, he received an Arnstein Award presented by Goodyear Aerospace Corporation for technical achievement.

 In 1990, Batcher was awarded the ACM/IEEE Eckert-Mauchly Award for his pioneering work on parallel computers.
 He holds 14 patents.

 In 2007, Batcher was awarded the IEEE Seymour Cray Computer Engineering Award; "For fundamental theoretical and practical contributions to massively parallel computation, including parallel sorting algorithms, interconnection networks, and pioneering designs of the STARAN and MPP computers."

-He is credited with discovering two important parallel sorting algorithms: the odd-even mergesort and the bitonic mergesort.
+Batcher is credited with discovering two important parallel sorting algorithms: the odd-even mergesort and the bitonic mergesort.

 Batcher is known for his half-serious, half-humorous definition that "A supercomputer is a device for turning compute-bound problems into I/O-bound problems."